 We've served these many times and I'm continually impressed with the sweetness of flavor and tender texture of these little guys - they are fabulous.
 What they *won't* do is fill you up after a long day of being an impending Holiday Champion.
 These are appetizers, and something to savor while the bulk of your meal is being prepared.

-One scallop serves as a single bite.
+One scallop serves as a single bite, an 'amuse bouche' of sorts.
 We prepared ours two ways: with fresh grated parmesan cheese, and also with a dab of compound butter.
+(We used a truffle butter, but the garlic dill butter we have available would be nice, too!)
 Other suggestions might look like a dab of pesto, or a Rockefeller-type stuffing mixture to add volume to the bite.

 Once your scallops are topped, place them on a baking dish and bake at 375 for 5 minutes, then turn the broiler on and broil the tops for an additional one minute.

-These can be served as 'finger food' or with a little dish of toothpicks or fancy cocktail forks (they have beautiful seafood forks at Drees!) to slide off the shell and pop in your mouth.
-Serve with a tiny glass of bubbly champagne and enjoy!
+These can be served as 'finger food' or with a little dish of toothpicks or fancy cocktail forks (they have beautiful seafood forks at Drees